 When we returned to the UK her mother picked us up in her little Morris and reprimanded mum for being so much trouble.
 After some time we think the family resolved that she needed to be sectioned.
 All of which was extremely complicated emotionally, as I think her elder sister – who was far straighter than mum and also somewhat jealous of her – was the one who drove her to the clinic in Oxford and left her there.

 Visiting mum in the institution it was a terrifying environment to see her in.
 When we entered her private room a woman we’d never met before leapt up and yelled ‘Marlon, Marlon!’ and tried to grab Jake.
 It freaked us out, my father, brother and me.
 It was Anita Pallenberg, mum’s room mate who, because of his blonde hair and her not having seen her son Marlon for a while, had mistaken Jake for her boy.

-In retrospect we learned some lighter stories about the partners – Tommy and Keith – climbing up the drainpipe and into the window to visit the girls in their room, seemingly with all kinds of illicit substances, although that was one of the reasons the ladies were in there in the first place, to kick pretty serious habits.
-On one occasion, Keith was reported to have climbed in the window with a first pressing of ‘Sticky Fingers’, to the sounds of which which they all partied.
+In retrospect we learned some lighter stories, like the one about the partners – Tommy and Keith – climbing up the drainpipe and through the window to visit the girls in their room.
+Seemingly carrying all sorts of illicit substances, although that was one of the reasons the ladies were in there in the first place: to kick pretty serious habits.
+On one occasion Keith was reported to have climbed through the window with a first pressing of ‘Sticky Fingers’, to the sounds of which which they all partied.

 But how out of it exactly one has to be to not to recognise your own kid, I can only imagine.
 It must have been a combination of heavy medication and the young mother, Anita, obviously missing her baby.